openregulatory/templates/templates/qms/sop-feedback-management.md

 **Issue with a Potential Negative Impact on the State of Health:**

-All issues with a potential negative impact on the state of health must be reported immediately, but no later than on the same day, to the Medical Device Safety Officer / Person Responsible for Regulatory Compliance.
+All issues with a potential negative impact on the state of health must be reported immediately, but no later than on the same day, to the Person Responsible for Regulatory Compliance (PRRC).

 All product-related feedback shall be checked for a potential impact on the risk management file or product requirements of the respective device and shall be taken into consideration for device post-market surveillance.